Why not start your Tassie holiday with a cruise on the ‘Spirit of Tasmania‘ ferry?

 Are you interested in connecting with other travellers and Tassie locals?

-We’ve also got a fantastic community on Facebook who are super keen to help you with road trip inspiration and advice.
+We’ve got a fantastic community on Facebook who are super keen to help you with road trip inspiration and advice.

 It’s the perfect place to ask questions and to plan an awesome itinerary that perfectly suits your style of travel – Click here to join our Facebook group.